Skip to content

 Publish a release to GitHub via gh.

-tenzir-changelog release publish <version> [options]
+tenzir-changelog release publish [version] [options]

 OptionDescription

-versionRelease version
+versionRelease version (defaults to latest)

 --yesSkip confirmation prompts